justincely/classwork/JHU/615.202.81.FA15_data_structures/module_08/README.md

 Limitations
 -----------
-1. Floating-point numbers are not supported.
+1. Matrix values are limited to integers.
 2. Precision higher than the standard int is not supported.